ka1130/just-sudo-it/_posts/2017-04-19-es6-in-the-boids-project.md

     console.log("Hello " + name + ", nice to meet you");
 }
 {% endhighlight %}<br>
 The `+` thing looks pretty awkward especially to the newbies.
 Now we can handle such issues much simpler using string interpolation (you may be familiar with this idea if you use Sass).
-What you need is a pair of backticks `` `code` `` to wrap your expression and a dollar sign followed by a pair of curly brackets which keep an expression, parameter or variable.
+What you need is a pair of backticks `` `code` `` to wrap your expression and a dollar sign followed by a pair of curly brackets which keep an expression(of any kind), parameter or variable.
 The above code could thus be rewritten like so:

 {% highlight javascript %}
 function hello(name) {